-Here is also list of the software by Capterra.
+Here is also a list of the top 20 most popular live chat software by Capterra

 When implementing live chat, it’s important to think of a clear message.
 Instead of a generic “Need help?”, try to tailor your copywriting to your business goal “Can I help you select a shoe size?”

 Also, bear in mind that the UX design of your live chat is important.
-Your web visitors respond differently to particular shapes, colors and <spananimations.
+Your web visitors respond differently to particular shapes, colors, and ananimations.
 With most software, you can easily customize your settings to match your brand colors.

 One last advice, your live chat needs to be about helping customers and less about building an email list or filling an online form.

 If your website needs a fresh update, ask our team for support.
-We pride ourselves for creating fantastic digital visuals that can help boost your client engagement and generate more sales.
+We pride ourselves on creating fantastic digital visuals that can help boost your client engagement and generate more sales.